Frothy7650/vircc/README.md

 > The main repo for this is [here](https://iceshrimp.dev/frothy7650/vircc.git), github is just a mirror

 > [!WARNING]
-> This has not been tested on Windows or MacOS, if you have any issues, open an issue, but I can't help with Mac
+> This has not been tested on MacOS, if you have any issues, open an issue, but I can't help with Mac

 ## Features
 ```